AcmeGamers/NFT-Marketplace/README.md

 This is one of the projects made while learning about Blockchains and the project mainly focuses on how NFTs can be minted to a marketplace.

+## Disclaimer

+Before you start using the project, I would like to state that the whole project is a follow up project I made with [Clarian](https://github.com/01Clarian)'s lectures from Udemy Class of [Full NFT Web Developmet Course](https://www.udemy.com/course/the-complete-nft-web-developer-course-zero-to-professional/).

 ## Getting Started